The annual allowance is a threshold which restricts the amount of pension savings you are allowed each year before tax charges apply.

 The annual period being assessed for growth is 6 April to 5 April, in line with the tax year, and is known as the pension input period.

-Members who have been in the 1995/2008 sections and are now in the 2015 scheme will receive a statement if the total combined growth, across both schemes, exceeds the standard annual allowance.
+Members who have been in the 1995/2008 sections and are now in the 2015 scheme should receive a statement if the total combined growth, across both schemes, exceeds the standard annual allowance.
 We recommend you contact your pension scheme to request a statement.

 The statement will include NHS added years and additional pension growth.
 Other NHS additional voluntary contributions or NHS stakeholder pensions are not included in the statement.